ceph/ceph/doc/start/quick-ceph-deploy.rst

      ceph-deploy mgr create node1

 #.
 Add three OSDs.
 For the purposes of these instructions, we assume you have an
-   unused disk in each node called ``/dev/vdb``.  *Be sure that whatever device you use is not currently in use and does not contain any important data.*
+   unused disk in each node called ``/dev/vdb``.  *Be sure that the device is not currently in use and does not contain any important data.*

      ceph-deploy osd create {ceph-node}:{device}